Natural Antihistamine Options

 Pycnogenol

-Pycnogenol also falls into the bioflavonoid group of natural antihistamines.
+Pycnogenol also falls into the bioflavonoid group of natural product antihistamines.
 Like quercitin, this bioflavonoid will not make you drowsy and is very effective at preventing the release of histamine from mast cells.
 Some laboratory studies have shown that this natural antihistamine can block up to 70 per cent of histamine released when an individual is exposed to an allergen.

 Pycnogenol is obtained from the extract of the bark of the French maritime pine, which grows in Les Landes in southwest France.
 Suggested dosage is around 300mg per day.